laravel-ja/ja-docs-8.x/original-en/dusk.md

     # Install a given version of ChromeDriver for all supported OSs...
     php artisan dusk:chrome-driver --all

+    # Install the version of ChromeDriver that matches the detected version of Chrome / Chromium for your OS...
+    php artisan dusk:chrome-driver --detect

 > {note} Dusk requires the `chromedriver` binaries to be executable.
 If you're having problems running Dusk, you should ensure the binaries are executable using the following command: `chmod -R 0755 vendor/laravel/dusk/bin/`.